chandu0101/sri/docs/UniversalRouter.md

     }
   }

-  // please note that you must define contextTypes on component , Once scalajs support [static fields](https://github.com/scala-js/scala-js/issues/1902)  we can move this logic to `UniversalRouterComponent` js.constructorOf[Component].contextTypes = router.routerContextTypes
+  // please note that you must define contextTypes on component.
+Once scalajs support [static fields](https://github.com/scala-js/scala-js/issues/1902),  we can move this logic to `UniversalRouterComponent` js.constructorOf[Component].contextTypes = router.routerContextTypes

 ```